Note: Find information on How to Record Invoice Factoring Transactions on QuickBooks here.

 Final Settlement of the account between Your Business and the Factoring Company on January 31st

-Finally, in Step Three the Factoring Company has collected final payment for all receivables sold by Your Business in Step One.
+Finally, in Step Three, the Factoring Company has collected the final payment for all receivables sold by Your Business in Step One.

-At settlement the Factoring Company will remit, in cash, the remainder of the liability account, due your business less any applicable fees.
+At settlement, the Factoring Company will remit, in cash, the remainder of the liability account due your business minus any applicable fees.

-Accordingly, Your Business will increase/debit cash for the remainder distributed by the Factoring Company and reduce/credit the asset account, “due from factor”, by the same dollar amount that the cash account was increased or debited.
+Accordingly, Your Business will increase/debit cash for the remainder distributed by the Factoring Company and reduce/credit the asset account, “due from factor,” by the same amount the cash account was increased or debited.

-*Please be aware that your business absorbs the cost of sales discounts, sales returns and allowances, and any uncollectible accounts.
+*Please be aware that your business absorbs the cost of sales discounts, sales returns, allowances, and any uncollectible accounts.

 Do you know anybody who can benefit from this article?
 Please share it!